 B-20-40 Substantial Information Requests.
-Individual Board members may place an item on any future agenda to request a Substantial Information Request or to add an item on a future agenda (B-30-30).
+Individual Board members may place an item on any future agenda to request a Substantial Information Request.
 The request shall be made as a motion under the Board Request section of the agenda.
 A majority affirmative vote is necessary to approve the action.
 A Substantial Information Request is one that would take the General Manager, District Staff or Counsel more than two hours to complete in the view of the General Manager.

-Resolution No. 2009-1872 Date Approved: July 9, 2009 President of the Board Supersedes:
+Resolution No. 2022-2046 Date Approved: April 7, 2022 President of the Board Last Reviewed: April 7, 2022